kckrithika/kaggle-challenges/README.md

 To start a pull request commit your changes, push to your fork, then use the GitHub UI to create a pull request.
 Please include the validation output in the PR body.
 To get it to format correctly, add a line before and after the text with three back-ticks.

-If you want a review from the SAM team paste the PR URL to #onboarding in sfsam.slack.com, but otherwise you can just merge it.
-If you dont have permissions you can request them from sam@salesforce.com.
-Please let us know what team you are with and what you will be trying out on SAM.
+After creating a PR, the TNRP bot will post a URL as a comment.
+A person other than the one who created the PR needs to click it.
+That will kick off a TNRP pipeline and if it passes the changes will be merged.
+For mor info see [this doc](https://confluence.internal.salesforce.com/pages/viewpage.action?pageId=15902649)